Byaidu/PDFMathTranslate/README.md

 >
 > The current maintainer of this project is developing pdf2zh v2.0-rc at [aw/pdf2zh v2-rc](https://github.com/awwaawwa/PDFMathTranslate/tree/v2-rc).
 >
-> pdf2zh v1.x has been deprecated and is no longer being developed or maintained. **Community PRs are not currently accepted, nor will they be merged.**
->
 > v2.0-rc can now accept some small PRs.
 Please discuss with the maintainer [@awwaawwa](https://github.com/awwaawwa) in the [main repository issue](https://github.com/Byaidu/PDFMathTranslate/issues) before submitting a PR to [aw/pdf2zh v2-rc](https://github.com/awwaawwa/PDFMathTranslate/tree/v2-rc)~

 - [Mar.
 3, 2025] Experimental support for the new backend [BabelDOC](https://github.com/funstory-ai/BabelDOC) WebUI added as an experimental option (by [@awwaawwa](https://github.com/awwaawwa))